JonahStarling/WiMP-Android/README.md

 - Firebase

 ## The name
 I don't have a good name for this app sooooo let's see what we can come up with.
 Can't be anything with the word Strava due to the brand guidelines.
 It doesn't deserve a creative made up word because let's be honest, it's a glorified to-do list.
 So how about we just take the first letter from some of the words that describe this and maybe we'll get something good.
 Like WiMP (Weekly Mileage Planner).
 Haha I got nothing so that's gonna have to do because it's better than SWaP (Strava Weekly Planner).
 Whatever.
-On to the logistics of this repo.

 ## Outro